 Beginning in 1996, the Charlotte Harbor CRAAC recommended specific design standards for the redevelopment area.
 The design standards reflect an "old Florida" vernacular with metal roofs, verandas, or double-hung windows required.
 Ordinance #96-011, adopted on February 20, 1996 provided for permitted land uses and zoning districts that were appropriate within the CRA.
-These regulations were codified in the Code of Laws and Ordinances of Charlotte County ("the Code") as Section 3-9-50 through 3-9-50.7.
+These regulations were codified in the Code of Laws and Ordinances of Charlotte County ("the Code").
 Subsequent to the approval of Ordinance #96-011, the BCC also adopted Resolution #96-026 which provided for non-mandatory architectural design guidelines for the CRA.
 Both of these documents have been amended over the years to its present state.
 Ordinance #2002-040 amended Ordinance #96-011 to provide for sign regulations within the CRA and other changes deemed necessary, while Resolution #2002-119 amends Resolution #96-026 to replace the original architectural design guidelines with newly revised architectural design criteria to be used throughout the Charlotte Harbor CRA.
-Ordinance 98-52 made the all architectural design guidelines mandatory.
+Ordinance 98-52 made all architectural design guidelines mandatory.